lacoco-lab

 Every student will give a 30-minute presentation.

-Students that do not present on a given day are expected to prepare a one- to two-page high-level overview which summarizes the day’s assigned reading and explains how the papers relate to each other.
-The summary should conclude with a question for discussion.
+Students that do not present on a given day are expected to prepare a one- to two-page high-level overview which summarizes the day’s assigned reading and concludes with a question for discussion.
 These summaries will be submitted by CMS at the start of each classroom session.
+Please see the introduction session slides for more details on the format.

 N.B.
 Syllabus contents may be revised based on seminar participation.
 Syllabus and presentation assignments will be finalized by Feb.
 7.